The BoxCast Blog

 Final Thoughts

-Mixing Station Anywhere is a cloud based platform for remote live audio mixing that enables audio engineers to control digital mixing consoles in real time from anywhere with an internet connection.
+Mixing Station Anywhere is a cloud based platform for remote live audio mixing that enables audio engineers to control digital mixing consoles in near real time from anywhere with an internet connection.

 In other words, no more being physically bound to a specific board in a specific location just to mix great audio.